DigitalTwin-DentalSurgery-Simulation/Proof-Of-Concept/README.md

 ### [INTO-CPS co-simulation](src/DigitalTwin.Simulation)

-The INTO-CPS co-simulation runs the FMU's in the proof-of-concept, this includes RabbitFMU, HapticsFMU and OptimalPathFMU.
+The INTO-CPS co-simulation runs the FMU's in the proof-of-concept, this includes RabbitmqFMU, HapticsFMU and OptimalPathFMU.
 This should be run as the first of the 3 components and wait for input from the middleware.

 #### Dependencies